This is my sensory deprivation tank experience. Are you ready to take a trip through interspace?

 When we have an out-of-body experience, are we really something other than our bodies, looking down on our flesh cocoon?
 Or did we just train ourselves to have an experience that gives the sense that we are outside?

 Feynman touched upon this fundamental dilemma of any knowledge when discussing his out-of-body experience.

 In our numerous discussions about hallucinations on my earlier visits, I [Richard Feynman] had been trying to explain to Lilly and others that the imagination that things are real does not represent true reality.
 If you see golden globes, or something, several times, and they talk to you during your hallucination and tell you they are another intelligence, it doesn’t mean they’re another intelligence; it just means that you have had this particular hallucination.

-The floating experience magnifies this constant play of reality in which things are, at best, only half-real.
+The sensory deprivation tank experience magnifies this constant play of reality in which things are, at best, only half-real.

 You’re wide awake, but start dreaming.

 You want to open your eyes, only to discover you never closed them in the first place.